hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 Duplicate packets SHOULD NOT increment the counters

-## Transport draft: ECN capability exchange
+## Transport draft: ECN capability check

-The following text on ECN capability exchange is suggested to be included in the transport draft
+The following text on ECN capability check is suggested to be included in the transport draft

-7.X ECN capability exchange
+7.X ECN capability check

 The capability check makes use of the ACK_ECN frame in section 8.16++.
-Each endpoint performs an ECN capability exchange in which the first packet, containing the 1st frame, SHOULD set the ECN bits in the IP header to either ECT(0) or ECT(1).
+Each endpoint performs an ECN capability check in which the first packet, containing the 1st frame [is this a necessary condition, or can this be removed?], SHOULD set the ECN bits in the IP header to either ECT(0) or ECT(1).
 The specification of the ECT(0) and ECT(1) is as per the guidelines in [ECN experiments](https://www.rfc-editor.org/info/rfc8311).
 Upon reception of the packet by the opposite peer, an ACK_ECN frame is transmitted back.
 This ACK_ECN frame indicates how many packets that are marked ECT(0), ECT(1) or CE.

 A retransmitted 1st frame SHOULD also have the ECT codepoint set [ED note.
 Not full agreement in the design team, an option is that the ECT code point is not set for the retransmitted 1st frame, ECT black holes are still a theoretical possibility even though recent studies have indicated that they are very rare, it is for instance more likely that the 1st packet is dropped due to a UDP black hole]